ombhojane/vc-wrapped/README.md

 ## Credits

-Built with ❤️ by [Om bhojane](https://github.com/ombhojane) and Raksha Poojari to explore what our phones know about our relationships.
+Built by Raksha Poojari and Om Bhojane to explore what our phones know about our relationships.

 The idea is simple: **your calls tell a story**.
 This app just helps you see it.